May 2014 Graduation

 NOTE: Tickets are NOT required for Convocation on Saturday.
-If you would like to attend the Spring Awards Banquet on Saturday, April 20, you must contact Student Affairs at 315-470-6658.
+If you would like to attend the Spring Awards Banquet on Saturday, April 18, you must contact the Office of Student Affairs at 315-470-6658.

 NOTE: Tickets are NOT required at Commencement at the Carrier Dome on Sunday.

-3:30 pmConvocation Rehearsal, Marshall Auditorium - Followed by the Champagne Toast on the ESF Quad, sponsored by the ESF Alumni Association [Rain location: Nifkin Lounge, Marshall Hall]
+3:00 pmConvocation Rehearsal, Marshall Auditorium - Followed by the Champagne Toast in the Gateway Center, sponsored by the ESF Alumni Association

 Locations of Curriculum Specific Faculty Receptions:

 Environmental Science: 408 Baker Lab

 Forest and Natural Resources Management: 1st Floor Bray Hall Rotunda

 Landscape Architecture: 327 Marshall/3rd Floor Corridor

 Paper and Bioprocess Engineering: Walters, 2nd Floor Lobby